Monday, July 29, 2019

 RW/LW: Charlie Cooke (Scotland)

 Cooke began his professional career with Aberdeen in 1960 and moved to Dundee in December 1964, where he was voted player of the year.
 He signed for Chelsea in 1966 for a then club record of £72,000 as part of manager Tommy Docherty's restructuring of the Chelsea side.
 He also won the FA Cup with Chelsea in 1970.
 The side won the Cup Winners' Cup the following season.
-He earned 16 caps.
+He earned 16 caps for Scotland.

 Charlie Cooke